dchoi87/cedars-aem-extension/README.md

 ## Usage

-From any AEM page (editor, dispatcher, etc.), click on the appropriate button to navigate to that url.
+From any AEM page (editor, dispatcher, etc.), click on extension icon and then click on the appropriate button to navigate to that url.

 ### Examples